Larry Lloyd: Liverpool

 Lloyd partnered one of the players who survived the Shankly cull, captain Tommy Smith.
 The pair were at the heart of the defence that took Liverpool to the 1971 FA Cup final, losing 2–1 after extra time to newly crowned league champions Arsenal.

 Sir Alf Ramsey gave Lloyd his international debut on 19 May 1971 in a British Home Championship match against Wales.
 The game was played at Wembley and finished 0–0.
 Lloyd's club teammates Chris Lawler, Emlyn Hughes and Smith all started the game.

 1972 saw Lloyd score his first goal for the Reds.
 It came in the 3–0 league win over Manchester City at Anfield on 26 February.
 His goal was the first of the 3 and came in the 37th minute.
 Kevin Keegan (53rd) and Bobby Graham (65th) completed the scoring.

 Liverpool won the League and UEFA Cup double in 1973.
 Lloyd did not miss a single minute of the 54 matches played in the whole season.
 He scored in the first leg of the UEFA Cup final helping Liverpool to a 3–2 aggregate victory over Borussia Mönchengladbach.
 The following year he suffered an injury losing his place to the young Phil Thompson and missed out on victory in the FA Cup final against Newcastle United.

-Shankly quit that summer.
-Successor Bob Paisley preferred Thompson and Lloyd transferred to Coventry City.
+Shankly quit that summer. successor Bob Paisley preferred Thompson and Lloyd transferred to Coventry City.

 Coventry City

-On 15 August 1974, Coventry paid a club record transfer fee of £240,000 for Lloyd's services.
-The deal was to be funded by the sale to Tottenham of Mick McGuire and Jimmy Holmes for £200,000 but this fell through when Spurs manager Bill Nicholson resigned.
-As a consequence Coventry went substantially into the red and were left with financial problems for some years.
+On 15 August 1974, Coventry under manager, Gordon Milne, paid a club record transfer fee for Lloyd.
+His form suffered after he was injured and he moved on to Nottingham Forest in December 1976.
+He had played 54 games for Coventry, scoring six goals.